 – Global media coverage helped elevate Abu Dhabi’s global sporting profile, particularly through digital and social platforms.

-The Abu Dhabi Desert Challenge – founded in 1991 by FIA President Mohammed Ben Sulayem and organised by the Emirates Motorsports Organization (EMSO) – is among the world’s most enduring and technically demanding cross-country rally events.
+The Abu Dhabi Desert Challenge – founded in 1991 by H.E.
+Mohammed Ben Sulayem, President of the FIA and organised by the Emirates Motorsports Organization (EMSO) – is among the world’s most enduring and technically demanding cross-country rally events.
 The report reinforces how strategically delivered motorsport events can support national goals beyond competition, offering FIA Member Clubs a practical model for impact-led event planning.

-FIA President and Abu Dhabi Desert Challenge Founder, Mohammed Ben Sulayem, said: “The Abu Dhabi Desert Challenge continues to grow from strength to strength, and it has become a global benchmark in cross-country rallying for its positive economic, cultural, and social impact.
+H.E.
+Mohammed Ben Sulayem, President of the FIA and Abu Dhabi Desert Challenge Founder said: “The Abu Dhabi Desert Challenge continues to grow from strength to strength, and it has become a global benchmark in cross-country rallying for its positive economic, cultural, and social impact.

 At the FIA, we are committed to putting education at the heart of what we do, so I am delighted that this report will be used by FIA Member Clubs to support their work in delivering world-class motorsport events.
 Thank you to President Khalid Ahmad Bin Sulayem and the Emirates Motorsports Organization for their collaboration.”